 Rosemary Bowden - BA(Hons) Counselling

 Welcome.
 Reaching out in a time of crisis or difficulty requires courage.
 I hope the information from my profile and personal website will be helpful for you as you seek a way forward.
-I am an experienced counsellor/psychotherapist and have been in private practice for over 10 years.
+I am an experienced counsellor/psychotherapist and have been in private practice nearly 20 years.
 I believe it is important for you to have the opportunity to talk about what is troubling you.
 It matters how you are feeling.
 If you decide to work with me, I will be committed to staying alongside you for as long as you need with the aim of enabling you to find greater self understanding that can lead to change, to begin to live life more fully and face the future with hope.

 From an early age I felt concern for people in distress, and as an adult this drew me to working as a volunteer for the Briggitte Trust offering emotional and practical help in families.
 Later the desire to work professionally, in greater depth and with more understanding led me to train as a counsellor and then to undertake a psychotherapy training.
 Being in my own personal therapy has been an important part of my training as is my own contining professional development.